hoonti06/jekyll-pandoc-mermaid/README.md

 {% endmermaid %}
 ```

-Please see the [mermaid website](https://mermaid-js.github.io/mermaid/#/) for more examples.
+Please see the [jekyll-mermaid usage](https://github.com/jasonbellamy/jekyll-mermaid#usage) and [mermaid website](https://mermaid-js.github.io/mermaid/#/) for more examples.

 ## Contributing